 Meaning and Origin of the word Candler

-The word candler comes from long ago times when farmers used a burning candle held up to an egg in a dark area to see whether the egg was fertilized or not.
+The word candler comes from long-ago times when farmers used a burning candle held up to an egg in a dark area to see whether the egg was fertilized or not.
 Today, a 60-watt or a 75-watt light bulb is used inside a box, now called a candler.
-These modern day candlers are widely available from local farm and feed stores, however, it is just as easy to make one yourself.
+These modern-day candlers are widely available from any local farm and feed stores, however, it is just as easy to make one yourself.
 First of all, let’s talk about when candling usually is done.

 Candling is done on eggs that are about 7 to 10 days old.
 This period is immediately after what we call the die-off stage, which is when most deaths of embryos occur.
 Inspect the egg with a candler at this stage, look for a tiny, solid, dark spot inside the egg.
 Coming off of this spot should be web-like lines, these are the tiny blood vessels.
 When no spot is seen, the egg probably is not fertilized, therefore, discard it.
 White eggs are much easier to see than darker shelled eggs with a candler.

 Use the candler again between 14 and 18 days.
 At this stage, the larger end of the egg should have a fairly distinct amount of airspace, with the rest of the egg showing darker.
 When the airspace jiggles or seems as if it is uneven, discard the egg, as this normally means the embryo has died and will cause the other eggs to be harmed.